Anointed (band): 2001–present

 In 2001, the sibling duo headed for the studio to produce what would be their first brother and sister project.

 If We Pray was released early fall 2001.
 However, in 2002, because of transitions in the label, Anointed requested to be released from their deal and they and Word records amicably parted ways.
 Following this, the band was signed on to the Sony Urban label and Now Is The Time was released on April 5, 2005.

-Both Da'adra and Steve are currently leading worship and Pastoring at Lakewood Church in Houston, Texas.
+Both Da'dra and Steve are currently leading worship and Pastoring at Lakewood Church in Houston, Texas.
 They have been there since 2006.
 They have also released solo projects within the last few years which have been digitally distributed.